Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

+Afterward, the two groups of patches are sent, as Figure~\ref{fig:architecture} depicts, respectively to two neural networks $\mathcal{N}^x_e$ and $\mathcal{N}^y_e$ of the same shape, which act as encoders compressing the patch information ($r_x,r_y,\bar{u}^x,\bar{u}^y,\bar{p}$) to a latent space.
+We gather these networks' output and insert them into a third neural network $\mathcal{N}_G$, which generates the modified interpolation weights $\widetilde{\textbf{w}}$.
+Finally, in the last block, called $\textbf{u}_F$ computation, we obtain the mean face velocities based on the original mean velocities following~\eqref{eq:gen_mod_inverse}.
+Figure~\ref{fig:architecture} outlines the blocks defined and their connectivities.

-The neural networks $\mathcal{N}^x_e$ and $\mathcal{N}^y_e$ are composed of 4 hidden layers of size 53, 49, 45, and 41, while the network $\mathcal{N}_G$ has two hidden layers of size 31 and 32.
+The neural networks $\mathcal{N}^x_e$ and $\mathcal{N}^y_e$ are composed of four hidden layers of size 53, 49, 45, and 41, while the network $\mathcal{N}_G$ has two hidden layers of size 31 and 32.
 Altogether, the trainable parameters of the models add up to 22,036.
 In the case of the activation function, we employ the hyperbolic tangent to all the present layers.
+We initialize these neural networks following the standard Keras initialization, namely, the weights employ a uniform Xavier/Glorot initialization~\cite{glorot} and the bias are set to zero.